boer-way/essays/flax-trial/README.md

 ## Flax in America

-Flax purchase and growing is the essential first step in the linen making process.
+Flax seed purchase and growing is the essential first step in the linen making process.

 .ve-media